dojo/docs/dojo/DeferredList.rst

       });
     }

-Dojo makes these patterns easy to work with, reducing the pain of asynchronous programming by using the `Deferred` pattern ubiquitiously.
+Dojo makes these patterns easy to work with, reducing the pain of asynchronous programming by using the `Deferred` pattern ubiquitously.